Revisiting Reweighted Risk for Calibration: AURC, Focal, and Inverse Focal Loss: Introduction

-We aim to answer this question by examining the relationship between selective classification \citep{geifman2017selective} and calibration error.
-We provide a theoretical foundation that links calibration error minimization to the principles of selective classification.
-Building on this connection, we propose a loss function derived from the Area Under the Risk-Coverage Curve (AURC) \citep{geifman2018bias}, originally introduced in the context of selective classification, and demonstrate that it adopts a reweighting scheme similar to that of the inverse focal loss.
-To enable gradient-based optimization, we leverage the SoftRank~\citep{blondel2020fast} method to approximate AURC in a differentiable manner.
-This adaptation ensures that our AURC-based loss remains differentiable with respect to any choice of confidence score function (CSF).
+We address this question by examining the relationship between selective classification \citep{geifman2017selective} and calibration error.
+We revisit the exisiting theoretical results that links calibration error minimization to the principles of selective classification, showing that optimal calibration strategies naturally emerge from selective weighting based on confidence rankings.
+Building on this connection, we propose a loss function similar to the AURC \citep{geifman2018bias}, but focused specifically on selective risk in low-confidence regions that require careful calibration.
+Unlike AURC, our method employs a bin-based CDF approximation that enables efficient gradient-based optimization with $\mathcal{O}(nM)$ complexity.
+This adaptation ensures computational scalability while maintaining differentiability with respect to any choice of CSFs.

-Our main \textbf{contributions} are summarized as follows: \\ \circled{1} We establish a theoretical connection between calibration error minimization and selective classification by analyzing the structure of calibration error and its relation to the “abstain” strategy at the core of selective classification. \\ \circled{2} Motivated by this connection, we propose a differentiable loss function based on the AURC metric.
-Although it adopts a reweighting strategy similar to that of inverse focal loss, it offers greater flexibility in the choice of CSFs.\\ \circled{3} We demonstrate through extensive experiments that our proposed AURC-based loss achieves competitive class-wise calibration performance across multiple datasets and network architectures, outperforming existing calibration-aware loss functions.
+Our main \textbf{contributions} are summarized as follows: \begin{itemize} \parskip{0pt} \item We revisit the calibration error minimization and its relation to the “abstain” strategy at the core of selective classification. \item Motivated by this connection, we propose a computationally efficient, differentiable loss function based on selective classification principles, using a bin-based CDF approximation that avoids expensive sorting operations while maintaining gradient flow for any CSF choice. \item Through extensive experiments, we show that our proposed method delivers competitive calibration performance across various datasets and network architectures, surpassing the majority of existing calibration-aware loss functions. \end{itemize}